flexera-public/right_st/README.md

 A MultiCloudImage definition allows you to specify an MCI in four different ways by supplying different hash keys.
 The first three combinations specified below allow you to use pre-existing MCIs.
 The fourth one allows you to fully manage an MCI in your local account:

-1. 'Name' and 'Revision' and 'Publisher': Name/Revision/Publisher of MCI available in the MultiCloud Marketplace.
+1. `Name`, `Revision`, and `Publisher`: Name/Revision/Publisher of MCI available in the MultiCloud Marketplace.
 The MCI will be automatically imported into the account if it's not already there.
-Preferred. "latest" may be specified for the revision to get the latest revision.
+Preferred. `latest` may be specified for the revision to get the latest revision.
-2. 'Name' and 'Revision'.: Name/Revision of MCI in your local account.
-It will not attempt to be autoimported from the MultiCloud Marketplace. "latest" or "head" may be specified to get the latest committed revision and "head" revision respectively.
+2. `Name` and `Revision`: Name/Revision of MCI in your local account.
+It will not attempt to be auto-imported from the MultiCloud Marketplace. `latest` or `head` may be specified to get the latest committed revision and HEAD revision respectively.
-3. 'Href': Href of the MCI in the account being uploaded.
+3. `Href`: Href of the MCI in the account being uploaded.
 This is a fallback in case 1 or 2 doesn't work.
 4. Fully specified.
 The following keys are supported:
-    * 'Name' - String - Name of the MCI
+    * `Name` - String - Name of the MCI
-    * 'Tags' - Array of Strings - Representing tags on the MCI.
-Typically 'rs_agent:type=right_link_lite' will be required.
+    * `Tags` - Array of Strings - Representing tags on the MCI.
+Typically `rs_agent:type=right_link_lite` will be required.
-    * 'Description' - String - Optional description for the MCI
+    * `Description` - String - Optional description for the MCI
-    * 'Settings' - Array of Settings - A setting represents the following API resource: [MultiCloudImageSettings](http://reference.rightscale.com/api1.5/resources/ResourceMultiCloudImageSettings.html).
+    * `Settings` - Array of Settings - A setting represents the following API resource: [MultiCloudImageSettings](http://reference.rightscale.com/api1.5/resources/ResourceMultiCloudImageSettings.html).
 The following keys are used:
         * `Cloud` - String - Required - Name of cloud
         * `Image` - String - Required - resource_uid of image
         * `Instance Type` - String - Required - Name of instance type.